What Is Proposition 65, and Why Does it Apply to My Company?

 Proposition 65's Requirements

 Businesses and non-governmental entities have a duty to provide a “clear and reasonable” warning before knowingly and intentionally exposing anyone to a listed chemical.
 Depending on the nature of the potential exposure the warning can be given in several different ways.
 For example, a warning could be given in a consumer product by a label or an insert into the product packaging.
 A warning at a facility would be best conveyed by signs, however in some cases it can be done by a warning in a local newspaper.
 Many businesses have opted to include Prop.
 65 warnings out of an abundance of caution to avoid liability under the statute without evaluating whether exposures to their products or facilities would be required under the statute.
 Performing a risk assessment to evaluate whether a warning would be required is outside of the budget of all but the largest companies, making this scenario common.
-Product manufacturers, distributors and retailers selling products in the State of California are subject to Prop.
-65’s warning requirements regardless of their location.
-The warning requirement for listed chemicals takes effect one year after a chemical is added to the list.
+Product manufacturers, distributors and retailers selling products in the State of California are subject to Prop 65’s warning requirements regardless of their location.
+The warning requirement for listed chemicals takes effect one year after the chemical is added to the list.

-One of the purposes of Prop.
-65 is to protect drinking water.
+One of the purposes of Prop 65 is to protect drinking water.
 The statute prohibits the discharge of any listed chemical into a source of drinking water.
 The term “source of drinking water” is defined as "either a present source of drinking water or water which is identified or designated in a water quality control plan adopted by a regional board as being suitable for domestic or municipal uses."
 Significant for the purposes of the discharge prohibition means any detectable amount, unless the discharging party can show the chemical poses no significant risk (discussed below).
-The discharge prohibition is triggered for a chemical 20 months after it is added to the Prop.
-65 chemical list.
+The discharge prohibition is triggered for a chemical 20 months after it is added to the Prop 65 chemical list.

 Businesses and organizations with less than 10 employees are exempt from Prop.
 65’s warning requirements and discharge prohibitions.
 Exposure from chemicals naturally occurring in foods such as oranges and tomatoes are also exempted.
 An exemption also applies if an organization can show that exposures to a listed chemical poses no significant risk of cancer or reproductive harm.
 Since establishing that a chemical poses no significant risk would require a risk assessment, it is an option rarely used.